GEOFF POLLOCK, J.D., M.B.A.

 While studying for his law degree, Mr. Pollock joined the Canadian Army Reserves, where he spent almost 5 years as a Commissioned Officer.
 Mr. Pollock received an MBA from the Richard Ivey School of Business, as well as a JD from the Faculty of Law, and a Honours BA in Political Science, University of Western Ontario.

 Beyond work, Geoff is a husband to Evgeniya, father to Daniel, Elizabeth and Alexandra, an avid Churchillian, golfer, and skier.
 He regularly returns to his old high school to teach students business and law.

 Geoff is a member of the Law Society of Upper Canada, the Canadian Bar Association, The Advocates Society, The Lawyer’s Club and the Thomas More Lawyer’s Guild.
 He is a member of the Board of Directors of the Winston Churchill Society for the Advancement of Parliamentary Democracy and the International Churchill Society (Canada).
 He is a past member of the Board of Directors of the Ivey Alumni Association (Toronto).

 Nisha Subba, J.D.

-Nisha is a first year associate whose practice centers on Wills and Estates, Real Estate and Immigration Law.
+Nisha is a third year associate whose practice centers on Trusts, Estates, and Real Estate.
 She received her J.D from Queen's University and is a graduate of the Criminal Justice and Public Policy program at the University of Guelph.

 Nisha feels fortunate that her areas of practice allow her to personally interact with her clients and assist them through important decisions and milestones in their lives.
 Nisha grew up with a large family, just one sister, but eleven cousins that she regards as brothers and sisters.
 The strength of these bonds was a great support to her when her family immigrated to Canada when she was eighteen.